Dunedin’s Street Art

 Here is a taste of some of Dunedin’s amazing street art – There are 25 different sites featuring artists from around the world.

-Dunedin has been long known for its artistic and creative sectors and now is home to a growing collection of amazing street art.
 The formal Dunedin Street Art movement is coordinated by a group of volunteers dedicated to fundraising and bringing commissioned street art to the streets of Dunedin.

 Starting just north of the Octagon (you can find the Street Art Trail map on line) the Trail weaves through the historic precinct and takes about an hour, depending on how long you stand and take in the detail of these stunning art works.